couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/09-embedded-documents.md

 user.save
 ```

-CouchbaseOrm will serialize the updated embedded document and save it along with the parent document.
+CouchbaseOrm will serialize the updated nested document and save it along with the parent document.

 ## 9.5.
 Embedding Multiple Documents